-Currently, Beijing ITC or Sohu Era may purchase foreign exchange for settlement of "current account transactions", including payment of dividends, without the approval of the State Administration for Foreign Exchange (or SAFE).
-Beijing ITC or Sohu Era may also retain foreign exchange in its current account (subject to a ceiling approved by the SAFE) to satisfy foreign exchange liabilities or to pay dividends.
+Currently, our China-based subsidiaries may purchase foreign exchange for settlement of "current account transactions", including payment of dividends, without the approval of the State Administration for Foreign Exchange (or SAFE).
+Our China-based subsidiaries may also retain foreign exchange in its current account (subject to a ceiling approved by the SAFE) to satisfy foreign exchange liabilities or to pay dividends.
 However, the relevant PRC governmental authorities may limit or eliminate our ability to purchase and retain foreign currencies in the future.